rpartha/rpartha.github.io/_harp/writings/getting-started-with-harp.md

 ### Node.js

 As Harp relies on Node.js, we need to install that first.
-Please download and install the [latest LTS version](https://nodejs.org/en/download) for your system.
+Please download and install the <a href="https://nodejs.org/en/download" target='_blank' rel='noopener noreferrer'>latest LTS version</a> for your system.

 ### Harp.js